Fiizza/ApplAI/README.md

-# APPLAI – AI Career Copilot
+# APPLAI: AI Career Copilot

 APPLAI is an AI-powered career assistant that simplifies the job application process by helping users manage applications, tailor resumes for Applicant Tracking Systems (ATS), generate personalized cover letters, prepare for interviews, analyze skill gaps, and track recruiter communications.

----

 ## Overview

 APPLAI combines modern web technologies with Large Language Models (LLMs) to provide an intelligent job search experience.
 The platform automates repetitive tasks and offers AI-driven insights to help users stay organized and improve their chances of landing interviews.

----

 ## Key Features